moli96/light/_pages/home.md

   </a>
 </div>

-We are currently building up our instruments right in the center of Munich, in the *Sommerfeldkeller*, where Sommerfeld and Röntgen worked.
-We will exchange ideas with world class groups working in quantum physics, cold-atom many-body physics, and 2d quantum materials.
-We are also a proud member of the [SuperC consortium](https://superc2033.com/our-team/).

 **We are looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)](https://www.allanlab.org/vacancies) **!**

 <figure class="fifth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/LMU_logo.png" style="width: 130px">